Glasgow Subway: Route

-Power is supplied to the system via 600V sub-stations at five locations on the circle; Broomloan Depot, Byres Road (Hillhead), Dundasvale (Cowcaddens), Bridge Street and Cornwall Street (Kinning Park).
-The system can still operate a full service (six trains per circle) with one of the sub-stations inoperative, in the event of maintenance or repair work.
+Power is supplied to the trains at 600 V DC, using a third rail, via sub-stations at five locations on the circle: Broomloan Depot, Byres Road (Hillhead), Dundasvale (Cowcaddens), Bridge Street and Cornwall Street (Kinning Park).
+In the event of maintenance or repair work, the system can operate a full service (six trains per circle) with one of the sub-stations inoperative.

 The system is owned and operated by the Strathclyde Partnership for Transport (SPT), formerly Strathclyde Passenger Transport, and carried 12.7 million passengers in the period 2019–20.
 The Subway has been policed by British Transport Police since 2007.

 History

-1896–1977
+1890–1977

-The Glasgow District Subway Company began construction of the underground in 1891 and it opened on 14 December 1896.
+The Glasgow District Subway Company was incorporated by the Glasgow District Subway Act 1890 (53 & 54 Vict. c. clxii), and began construction of the underground in 1891.
+It opened on 14 December 1896.
 The subway was powered by a clutch-and-cable system, with one cable for each direction.
-The Assistant Engineer for the project was William Tait.